Course Coordinator:Susan Douglas (sdouglas@usc.edu.au) School:School of Business and Creative Industries

 |

-Goal: | The goal of the Hypothetical assignment is for you to demonstrate your knowledge and understanding of Associations Law by correctly identifying the legal issues and applying the relevant legal principles to given hypothetical case scenarios. |
+Goal: | The goal of the Hypothetical assignment is for you to demonstrate your legal knowledge and understanding by identifying the legal issues and applying the relevant legal principles to given hypothetical case scenarios. |

 Format: | This is a 2000-word individual written assignment - this is not a group assignment.
 It will involve preparing detailed responses to a number of hypothetical fact scenarios.
-Details of the assignment will be provided by the end of week 2. |
+Details to be provided on Canvas. |

 Criteria: |